AlanGPT-93/Data_Engineer_GCP/notes.md

 ## Clase 2.
 Cloud Storage
 https://cloud.google.com/storage/docs/buckets?_ga=2.188584296.-1774323373.1685578005&hl=es-419#naming

-### Lab 2
+### Lab.
+Cloud Storage: Qwik Start - Cloud Console
 https://www.cloudskillsboost.google/focuses/1760?catalog_rank=%7B%22rank%22%3A3%2C%22num_filters%22%3A1%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=23942677

 Cloud Storage allows world-wide storage and retrieval of any amount of data at any time.
 You can use Cloud Storage for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.

-- It's serverless, that means we do not need to focus on hardware, physical resources and management.
+- It's serverless, that means we do not need to worry about the hardware, physical resources and management.
 - **It's not a file system**: It simulates a FS, but everything is at the same level, 'folders' are part of the name of an object.
 - You do not pay when you upload a file, You have to pay for storage, but there are other reading costs and trasfering data from different regions.
 - An object must have 2 things: information and metadata.